-SYMPTOMSWhen publising back from Editorial to Flix, some panels appear to be missing.
-Looking at the panel durations, panels just before and/or just after the ones that are missing have longer durations than expected
+When publishing back from Editorial to Flix, some panels might appear to be missing.
+Looking at the panel durations, panels directly before/after the missing panels have longer durations than expected.

 The most likely reason for this happening is that Flix reads the AAF from top track to bottom track.
 The panel separations are consequently driven by the top-most clips, resulting in a "grouping" of sorts.

-If the Effects and New Clips option is instead set to "Render All Frames", though it will still appear as if panels are missing in the Panel Browser, the full clip succession will be visible during playback.
+If the Effects and New Clips option is instead set to "Render All Frames", the full clip succession will be visible during playback, but it will still appear as if panels are missing in the Panel Browser.

 If you would like to see the panel separations in the Panel Browser, rather than having the panels be "grouped" together, editors can put an "add edit" on the top clip, where the panel-to-panel separation is required.
 See example below: